Sudhanshu-Marudgan/Spiteful-Reminder/README.md

 ## How It Works
 1. Fetching Reminders:
-  - The app listens to the helper node in the Firebase Realtime Database and fetches all reminders with the status "Pending".
+  - The app listens to the `helper` node in the Firebase Realtime Database and fetches all reminders with the status "Pending".
 2. Displaying Reminders:
-   - The reminders are displayed in a ListView, sorted by date and time using a custom comparator.
+   - The reminders are displayed in a `ListView`, sorted by date and time using a custom comparator.
 3. Marking as Completed:
    - When the user checks the checkbox next to a reminder, its status is updated in Firebase to "Completed", and the app refreshes the view.
 4. Sorting: